-The Multidisciplinary Writing Center provides a comfortable space for students to talk freely about their writing; however, this does not ensure confidentiality.
+Multidisciplinary Tutorial Services provides a comfortable space for students to talk freely about their writing; however, this does not ensure confidentiality.

-In addition to maintaining and upholding the Wayland Baptist University Statement on Plagiarism and Academic Dishonesty, the Multidisciplinary Writing Center reserves the right to report suspected plagiarism or other acts of academic dishonesty to the Director of the Multidisciplinary Writing Center and to the Dean of the appropriate academic school.
+In addition to maintaining and upholding the Wayland Baptist University Statement on Plagiarism and Academic Dishonesty, Tutorial Services reserves the right to report suspected plagiarism or other acts of academic dishonesty to the Dean of the appropriate academic school.
 Instances that merit reporting include, but are not limited to, the following:

 • Students openly discussing intentional plagiarism